icecat2005/checkpoints/README.md

 # Checkpoints
-Plays bell audio every 15 minutes
+Plays bell audio at 15 minute multiples of the hour.

 # How to run